zanderVenter/my-resources-deepLearning-EO/README.md

         - exploring over-fitting by plotting training and validation loss
         - tried pre-trained weights for encoder initialization - from ImageNet (didn't really help - made more blobby)
         - try different architecture like DeepLabV3+ (coded for in original tutorial, but without smp) instead of U-Net to help resolve smaller landscape features (didn't really help - made more blobby)
+        - (to do) try other loss functions - like torch.nn.CrossEntropyLoss which is more suitable for multi-class classification
         - (todo) try data augmentation
         - (todo) extract class-wise probability scores
         - (todo) Geethen suggested trying [FeatUp](https://github.com/mhamilton723/FeatUp) to try address the blobbiness issue